LiranLevi/async_state_machine/README.md

-Running as follows in command line:
+Executing as follows in command line:

 "node main.js <path_to_flows_directory>"